-Lately I’ve been doing a lot of simple pencil drawings.
+Lately I’ve been doing a lot of work with pan pastels and pastel pencils.
+I have also been doing graphite pencil drawings, primarily commissioned pet portraits (I AM available for commission).
 They are mostly available on Etsy.

 I am currently working on my Ocean Invasion series, and I have a large number of works in the series sketched out.
 I imagine it will take me quite some time to finish them all, as all of my art is done in my free time.

 I am currently a research scientist at Magee-Womens Research Institute & Foundation where I study DCIS (ductal carcinoma in situ), a non-invasive form of breast cancer that is thought to be a precursor to metastatic breast cancer.
 Until early 2012 I was a research scientist for Thermo Fisher Scientific.
 Prior to that I finished a post-doctoral position at Carnegie Mellon University in the lab of Dr. Veronica Hinman, where I studied the evolution of gene regulatory networks in organismal development (using sea stars and urchins as a model).
 I was also formerly a post-doc at the National Institute of Environmental Health Science, working in the lab of Dr. Perry Blackshear where I studied the biology and genetics of brain development and function.
 I earned a BA in biology from Hendrix College and a PhD in the Program in Cell, Molecular and Developmental Biology at the University of North Carolina at Chapel Hill in the lab of Dr. Frank Conlon.